-One of the most important features of the iColor series of LED Laser transfer printers is the bundled TransferRIP software. iColor TransferRIP is an advanced RIP engine made specifically for laser transfer garment decoration.
+One of the most important features of the OKIDATA LED Laser transfer printers is the bundled TransferRIP software.
+Forever TransferRIP is an advanced RIP engine made specifically for laser transfer garment decoration.
 RIP software converts pixels into printed images.
 TransferRIP converts your ideas into laser transfer images for t-shirts, mugs, colored paper, clear film, rigid blanks and scads more.
 One of the most innovative feature sets of TransferRIP is the variety of screening options.
 The screening options convert solid layers of color into dot patterns.
 The TransferRIP screening options for dark T-shirt transfers soften your transfers and reduce cost.
 Like most benefits, these come with some trade offs.
 What do you gain, what do you lose, and how do you choose?
 Let’s find out.

 What is TransferRIP?